Chaiavi/midi4j/README.md

 Methods names are self explanatory, and JavaDocs exist - these are your friends.

-jMidi was created with convenience and simplicity in mind, so it consists of only two important files.
+midi4j was created with convenience and simplicity in mind, so it consists of only two important files.

 Midi.java - which is used to play/pause/jumpToPosition the Midi file.
 MidiInfo.java - is used to parse the Meta Information from the Midi file (if midi info was indeed put into the Midi file)